rafae2k/rocketbank-mobile/README.md

    ```
 4. Running on your phone

-   press `c` on terminal and read the QR code with Expo GO app installed or press `i` to run on iOS emulator (only available on MacOS) or `a` to run on Android emulator
+   press `c` on the terminal and read the QR code with the Expo GO app installed or press `i` to run on the iOS emulator (only available on macOS) or `a` to run on the Android emulator

 5. Login

-   This app doesn't have a real authenticantication check in addition to Hardward Biometrics Authentication, but some business logic we're added, so at the first time you open the app, you need to enter an valid `email` and a `password` with at least 8 characthers, after that, every time you open the app you''ll be automatically logged in with Hardware Biometrics (Face ID/Fingerprint).
+   This app doesn't have a real authentication check in addition to Hardware Biometrics Authentication, but some business logic we're added, so the first time you open the app, you need to enter a valid email and a password with at least 8 characters, after that, every time you open the app you'll be automatically logged in with Hardware Biometrics (Face ID/Fingerprint).

 ### Know Issues

-- Links on `Home` don't work at first, you need to manually navigate do account and market bottom tabs to bottons on `Homescreen` correctly navigate to screens.
+- Links on `Home` don't work at first, you need to manually navigate do account and market bottom tabs to buttons on `Homescreen` correctly navigate to screens.

-- Back button on header of `BottonTab's (Navbar)` screens navigate to login page beacause the index route stack, others nested `screens (Stacks)` work correctly keeping navigation history and with back button returning to the last page that user navigated.
+- Back button on the header of `BottonTab's (Navbar)` screens navigate to the login page because the index route stack, and other nested `screens (Stacks)` work correctly keeping navigation history and with the back button returning to the last page that user navigated.

 <p align="right">(<a href="#top">back to top</a>)</p>